An enterprise registered in France in 2003. Ets Vendée Vacances SIRET 45079266800011

 In character, the wines of the Vendée owe more to the South West of France than to the Loire valley, a reflection of the sunny, maritime climate of the locality.

-Of course “best” is a rather subjective term.
+Of course “best” is a rather subjective term: wine is a personal taste.
 These, however, in our opinion are the vineyards making the best wines in each of the five communes in the AOC.
 The communes are listed in order of the volume of wine produced.

 Although supermarkets in the Vendée all carry a selection of local wines, these are often the products either of the smaller producers or the less prestigious (but still very good) products of the big houses.
 Quite often the larger producers will buy in wines from smaller growers in the area and bottle these to sell either under their own name or under a different brand.
 The “Domaine des Loups,” for example, is a Mourat brand that is commonly found in supermarkets but is not one that the house advertises on its website.
 For the wines made from a growers own grapes, fermented in their own winery and bottled by they themselves it is often necessary to head to the source or to visit a specialist “cave” (there is a list of local ones at the end).